-Above, I mentioned that anything and everything grapples for your conscious awareness and thereby deprives you of the mental state of mindfulness.
+Above, I mentioned that anything and everything grapples for your conscious awareness and thereby deprives you of mindfulness.
 This isn’t just limited to external noises, either.
 The sensations in your body also deprive you of mindfulness.

-Things like itches, muscle aches, any tension… all of this vies for your conscious awareness and thereby reduces your mindfulness.
+Things like itches, muscle aches, any tension… these things vie for your conscious awareness and thereby reduces your mindfulness.

 10: Do nothing at all